Podcast: Play in new window | Download (Duration: 51:58 — 71.4MB)

 We Want to Hear From You

-Do you know anyone who echolocates?
-That’s something we all want to hear more about!
-Call us at 347-SHORTCT anytime, visit our Facebook group, or email theshortcoats@gmail.com.
+Do you suffer from severe test anxiety?
+What do you do for it?
+Call us at 347-SHORTCT anytime, visit our Facebook group, or email theshortcoats@gmail.com!

 One of the things we Short Coats agree on is that the stigma medical students and physicians face when dealing with mental illness must end.
 We are people, too, and thus are subject to the full range of human maladies.
 So when listener Kate reached out to theshortcoats@gmail.com to tell us of her University of Michigan classmate Rahael Gupta’s